Storyflow Logo

 Can I use AI without compromising my voice as a writer?

-Yes.
-Authors who use AI for structure, research, and copy editing (the upstream and downstream work) typically preserve their voice.
-Authors who use AI to generate prose (the middle work) typically lose voice unless they rewrite extensively.
-The pattern that preserves voice is using AI for everything except the actual sentences you write.
+Yes, and the pattern is specific: use AI for structure, research, and copy editing (the upstream and downstream work) and keep the actual sentences yours.
+Authors who let AI generate prose lose voice unless they rewrite so heavily the time savings vanish.
+The rule that protects your voice is to use AI for everything except the writing itself.

 Story and writing templates you can use in Storyflow